motoko-bootcamp/dao-adventure-book/src/dao_adventure/qualification/building_the_future.md

 # Building the future

-Let's start by understanding why DAOs and the Internet Computer represent a unique opportunity for you to shape the future and participate in building a new society.
+Before diving into the next part of this course, let's understand why **DAOs**, **the Internet Computer** and **Motoko** represent a unique opportunity for you to shape the future and participate in building a new society.

-## What is the Internet Computer?
+## The Internet Computer: when crypto meet computing.

 The Internet Computer is a decentralized cloud.
 Traditional clouds are owned and operated by a single company (Amazon Web Services, Google Cloud, Microsoft Azure...) - the Internet Computer is owned and operated by a DAO - the Network Nervous System (NNS).